Banking Risk Management and Sustainability

 To achieve long-term success, it is essential that we pursue a responsible approach to business.
 We expect our employees to act professionally, with integrity and in compliance with applicable laws, regulations, due diligence requirements and industry standards.
 Sustainability issues are an integral part of our risk review process.

-A prudent approach to risk-taking is essential to our activities as a bank.
+It is vital that we operate responsibly and demonstrate a high degree of risk awareness in all our business activities.
 The appropriate consideration of environmental and human rights-related aspects is therefore an integral part of our internal risk assessment.

 How Risks Are Assessed

-Based on the outcome of this analysis, Sustainability Affairs submits its findings to a Reputational Risk Approver who is independent of the area of business in question, or to the respective Reputational Risk Committee.
+Based on the outcome of this analysis, Sustainability Affairs submits its findings to a Reputational Risk Approver who is a senior manager independent from the area of business in question, or to the respective Reputational Risk Committees.
 They have the authority to approve, reject or impose conditions on our participation in a transaction.
-In cases of particularly complex or cross-regional transactions, the decision may be referred to the Reputational Risk Sustainability Committee (RRSC) or escalated to the Group's Chief Risk Officer.
+In cases of particularly complex or cross-regional transactions, the decision may be referred to the Reputational Risk Sustainability Committee (RRSC) or escalated to the Global Reputational Risk Approver.
 The RRSC, chaired by the Group's Chief Risk Officer, is the most senior governing body responsible for the oversight of review processes and policies and the discussion of reputational risks and sustainability issues.

 Certain industries are particularly sensitive from a social or environmental perspective.
-They include oil and gas, mining, power generation, controversial weapons, and forestry and agribusiness, including palm oil production.
+They include oil and gas, mining, power generation, and forestry and agribusiness, which covers pulp and paper as well as palm oil production.
 To assess potential transactions with clients in these industries, we have defined specific global policies and guidelines, taking account of standards developed by international organizations such as the UN and the World Bank.

 These sector policies and guidelines cover topics including: